 As we all know, chip manufacturing cannot be achieved without photolithography machines.
 Despite being under pressure from the US recently, ASML has been increasing its shipment capacity to the Chinese market.
 For example, in the first quarter of this year, ASML shipped 23 DUV photolithography machines to China, surpassing the United States and becoming ASML’s third-largest market.

 Currently, ASML not only refuses to tighten its shipment scope for DUV photolithography machines but also plans to invest NT$30 billion in expanding production in Taiwan Province, and China.
-With the increase in advanced photolithography machine capacity and the launch of High-NA EUV photolithography machines, ASML is expected to freely ship more advanced equipment.
+With the increase in advanced photolithography machine capacity and the launch of high-NA EUV photolithography machines, ASML is expected to ship more advanced equipment freely.

 According to reports, ASML made this decision for several reasons: